-About the Silicone Gel in Solid State Relays
+Why is there Silicone in Solid State Relays?

 As a power electronic device, solid-state relays will not use or come into contact with any liquid substances in the production process, except for silicone gel.
 When unpacking the plastic package of the solid-state relay, it may be found that there is viscous liquid silicone gel on the surface of the solid-state relay (although this is rarely the case).
 This article will cover silicone gels inside solid state relays.

 You can quickly navigate to the chapters you are interested in through the Directory below, and the Quick Navigator on the right side of the browser.